Skip to main content

 • stability

-Overall, the game demonstrates strong stability, with players reporting no major bugs or glitches during their experience.
-It runs smoothly across various setups, including full-screen and multiple monitors, as well as on Linux, contributing to an enjoyable gameplay experience.
+The game demonstrates strong stability, running smoothly without major bugs or glitches across various setups, including full-screen, multiple monitors, and Linux.
+Its reliable performance contributes to an enjoyable and uninterrupted gameplay experience.

 • “Runs great full-screen, on multiple monitors, and on Linux.”